robertoalonsotrillo/_Demiurge_/README.md

 ### 1. Descriptor Model

 As outlined above the **descriptor model** plays a crucial role in the the prediction workflow.
-You may use pretrained descriptor data by selecting a `wandb_run_id` from the **[DESCRIPTOR MODEL](https://github.com/robertoalonsotrillo/descriptor-transformer/blob/main/predict_notebook/descriptor_model_predict.ipynb)** or train your own model using this [notebook](https://colab.research.google.com/github/buganart/descriptor-transformer/blob/main/predict_notebook/descriptor_model_predict.ipynb), following the instructions indicated there.
+You may use pretrained descriptor data by selecting a `wandb_run_id` from the **[descriptor model](https://github.com/robertoalonsotrillo/descriptor-transformer/blob/main/predict_notebook/descriptor_model_predict.ipynb)** or train your own model using this [notebook](https://colab.research.google.com/github/buganart/descriptor-transformer/blob/main/predict_notebook/descriptor_model_predict.ipynb), following the instructions indicated there.
 Four different time-series predictors were implemented as training options:

 - **LSTM** (Hochreiter et al. 1997)
 - **LSTMEncoderDecoderModel** (Cho et al. 2014)